NJIT-CS490-SP21/project2-as3627/README.md

 >> import models
 >> db.create_all()
 ```
 inside the command line first.
 The DB doesn't automatically create itself otherwise for some reason.
-I don't have any potential fix for this, so I reccomend
+I don't have any potential fix for this, so I recommend
 doing this when creating a new DB.

 3. One future feature I'd like to implement is a timer condition.
 After making a move, each player should have a minute or so to
 respond with a move of their own.
 If the player does not respond within the time limit, they automatically forfeit.
 This could be done
 on the server side, with the back end checking the passage of time between moves, and emitting a forefit response to the client
 should time be up.

 4. One other feature I would like to implement is a password field.
 This adds a level of security to the user account.
 We can have a
 password field in the Database and upon login, if the user exists, it would check the passwords and then confirm logging in.
 Currently, a
 user can log in as any created username and mess with their rankings.
 With the addition of the password field, it would no longer be possible.

 5. Another feature I would like to implement is a match history field in the database.
 It would track the users past 5 games with a string
 of W's, L's, and even D's (Wins, Losses, Draws).
 For example, WLLDW.
 Upon the game ending, the oldest part of the string would get dropped and the latest match history
 would be added.